Fielding Mentored

 Your Mentor

-Your mentor for the Programme is Polly Clark.
-Polly Clark is a poet and short story writer.
+Your mentor for the Programme is writer Polly Clark.
 Her poetry was short listed for the TS Eliot Prize in 2005, won an Eric Gregory Award in 1997, and has been broadcast on BBC Radio 3 and 4 and widely published in periodicals and newspapers, including the London Review of Books, The Independent, Poetry Review and Poetry London.

 Fees